-Connect with your new classmates and us by joining the Bates Class of 2023 Facebook Group and by tagging your photos and tweets with #BatesBound and #Bates2023.
+Connect with your new classmates and us by joining the Bates Class of 2024 Facebook Group and by tagging your photos and tweets with #BatesBound and #Bates2024.
 You can also show your pride by loading up on some Bates swag from the college store.
-See below for more information on your next four years!
+See below for more information on upcoming events for admitted students and for your next four years!

 Log in to the Application Status Portal to see your decision.